 - 1.71 "Cumulative impact" means the potential impact upon the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
 The cumulative impact of licensed premises on the promotion of the licensing objectives is a proper matter for a Licensing Authority to consider in developing its Statement of Licensing Policy. - 1.72 The Licensing Authority acknowledges that a concentration of licensed premises in a particular area can result in an increased number of people walking through or congregating in streets during the night with the potential impact of an increase in crime, anti-social behaviour, noise pollution and other disturbance to residents, together with an increase in littering or fouling.
 In such cases, the amenity of local residents can be placed under severe pressure but may not be attributable to any individual premises. - 1.73 The Licensing Authority will only adopt a special policy on cumulative impact if there is evidence that a significant number of licensed premises concentrated in one area are resulting, or are likely to result, in unacceptable levels of crime and disorder or public nuisance.

-- 1.74 At the time of publishing this policy the Licensing Authority, having regard to the evidence available, considers that there is no particular part of the district causing a cumulative impact on any of the licensing objectives. - 1.75 However, the cumulative impact of licensed premises in a particular area may, at a future time, on representation from residents or businesses or a responsible authority, trigger the consideration of whether any additional licences or substantial variations to existing licences, to increase such aspects as capacity or operating hours, would lead to an unacceptable saturation in an area.
+Section 5A of the Licensing Act 2003 will be observed. - 1.74 At the time of publishing this policy the Licensing Authority, having regard to the evidence available, considers that there is no particular part of the district causing a cumulative impact on any of the licensing objectives. - 1.75 However, the cumulative impact of licensed premises in a particular area may, at a future time, on representation from residents, or businesses, or a responsible authority, trigger the consideration of whether any additional licences or substantial variations to existing licences to increase such aspects as capacity or operating hours, would lead to an unacceptable saturation in an area.
 The onus will be upon the objectors to provide evidence that additional licences or the variation of existing licences would produce the cumulative impact claimed.
+Such approaches will be considered by the Licensing Sub-Committee.